AmyVelazquez/essentials/README.md

 Along with the code, it provides explanations and resources on how all backend logic works.

 ## forms
-The forms were recreated by [@Antosha9108](https://github.com/Antosha9108) using the Zendesk API.
-The Contact Us and Team Access forms.
+The Contact Us, Team Access, and Need A Receipt forms were recreated by [@Antosha9108](https://github.com/Antosha9108) using the Zendesk API.

 ## Zapier